Vashti

 Vashti (וַשְׁתִּי; Ἀστίν; وشتی) was a queen of Persia and the first wife of Persian king Ahasuerus in the Book of Esther, a book included within the Tanakh and the Old Testament which is read on the Jewish holiday of Purim.
 She was either executed or banished for her refusal to appear at the king's banquet to show her beauty as Ahasuerus wished, and was succeeded as queen by Esther, a Jew.
 That refusal might be better understood via the Jewish tradition that she was ordered to appear naked.
-In the Midrash, Vashti is described as wicked and vain; she is viewed as an independent-minded heroine in feminist theological interpretations of the Purim story.
+In the Midrash, Vashti is described as beautiful but wicked and vain; she is viewed as an independent-minded heroine in feminist theological interpretations of the Purim story.

 Attempts to identify her as one of the Persian royal consorts mentioned in extra-biblical records remain speculative.

 Etymology and meaning

-The meaning of the name Vashti is uncertain.
-As a modern Persian name it is understood to mean "goodness" but most likely it originated from the reconstructed Old Persian *vaištī, related to the superlative adjective vahišta- "best, excellent" found in the Avesta, with the feminine termination -ī; hence "excellent woman, best of women".

 Hoschander proposed that it originated as a shortening of an unattested "vashtateira", which he also proposed as the origin of the name "Stateira".

-Roswell D. Hitchcock's Bible Names Dictionary of the 19th century, attempting to interpret the name as Hebrew, suggested the meanings "that drinks" or "thread".
-Critics of the historicity of the book of Esther proposed that the name may have originated from a conjectured Elamite goddess whom they called "Mashti".

-Vashti is one of a very few proper names in the Tanakh that begins with the letter waw, and by far the most prominently mentioned of them.
-Hebrew names that begin with waw are rare because of the etymological tendency for word-initial waw to become yodh.